- Search The Registry

 *Charles Douglass was born on this date in 1844.
 He was a Black soldier, journalist, government clerk, real estate developer, secretary, and treasurer.

 He was the third and youngest son of Frederick Douglass and his first wife, Anna Murray Douglass.
 Charles Remond Douglass was born in Lynn, Massachusetts, and named after a friend of his father and anti-slavery speaker, Charles Lenox Remond.
 Young Douglass attended public school in Rochester, New York, after his family moved to the city in late 1847.
 He delivered copies of his father's newspaper, The North Star as a child.

 He was the first Black man to enlist in the military in New York during the American Civil War when he volunteered for the 54th Massachusetts Infantry Regiment.
 Due to illness, he could not deploy with the troops, thus remaining at the training camp in Readville, Massachusetts, as late as November 1863.
-He went on to join another Black military regiment, the 5th Massachusetts Cavalry, where he rose to the rank of the first sergeant.
-In 1864 President Abraham Lincoln discharged Douglass due to poor health at the request of his father.
+He joined another Black military regiment, the 5th Massachusetts Cavalry, where he rose to the rank of the first sergeant.
+In 1864 President Abraham Lincoln discharged Douglass due to poor health at his father's request.

 After his father purchased the "New National Era" in 1870, Douglass became a correspondent for the paper.
 He became a real estate developer and developed a 26-acre tract with 1400 feet of a beachfront summer resort in Maryland 1892 that became known as Highland Beach.
 His youngest son, Haley George, would later become mayor of Highland Beach.
 For many years he served as president of the Bethel Literary and Historical Association, a cultural and literary institution for Blacks in Washington, DC.
 Douglass also became a member of the District of Columbia's branch of the NAACP.